IAR 80: Operational history

-The USAAF lost 22 or 23 P-38s on that day.
+The USAAF lost 22 P-38s on that day, of which 9 were shot down by the IARs.
 The Romanians claimed 24 victories, suffering three losses.
 The Americans claimed 11 victories.

 The American account of this battle conflicts significantly with the Romanian one.
 Fighter pilot Herbert "Stub" Hatch, who took part in the dogfight, wrote that his flight of 16 P-38s, the 71st Fighter Squadron, was challenged by a large formation of Romanian IAR 81C fighters that he misidentified as Focke-Wulf Fw 190s.
 According to Hatch, the fight took place at and below 300 ft in a narrow valley.
-Hatch saw two IAR 81Cs hit the ground after taking fire from his guns, and his fellow pilots confirmed three more kills from his guns, making Hatch an ace in a day.
+Hatch saw two IAR 81Cs hit the ground after taking fire from his guns, and his fellow pilots confirmed three more kills from his guns.
+Three of his victories were confirmed by gun camera, while the other two by his wingman, making Hatch an ace in a day.
 However, the outnumbered 71st Fighter Squadron lost nine aircraft.
 The Americans never again repeated the P-38 dive-bombing mission profile over Romania.
 But during 1944 USAAF aircraft appeared over Romania in more significant numbers.
 Many air combats occurred and by the time of their last encounter with the USAAF on 3 July 1944, pilots of Grupul 6 vânătoare had submitted 87 confirmed and ten unconfirmed claims.
 Casualties among the Romanian fighter pilots quickly mounted too.
 The three IAR 80/81 groups (the 1st, 2nd and 6th) in a period of less than four months – known as the "American Campaign" – had at least 32 IAR pilots killed in action, including 11 aces.
 These losses exceeded the number of casualties suffered in the previous two and a half years of fighting against the Soviets.
 Because of heavy losses, all IAR 80/81 units were withdrawn from combat against Americans in July 1944 and IAR pilots started to convert to the more modern Bf 109G-6s.